 I’m quite excited to share this news, that I’ve successfully completed #100DaysOfCode Challenge.
-Well, I spent 100 days devoting myself to learn Data Science and Machine Learning.
+Well, I spent 100 days devoting myself to learn Data Science and Machine Learning (with R).

 100 Days of Code is challenge where you’ll publicly commit yourself to code.
 We’ve a rule that you’ll code at least an hour a day for next 100 Days and share your progress at Twitter.